 It did not seem to me that Susan was excluded because she found what being a woman means.
 To me, it is the other way around.
 Polly and Jill stayed true to themselves, they did not follow society ideals in women.
 They did not choose to follow the image society had crafted over women to follow about their own identity.
 In contrast, Susan did follow, she decided to walk the path of the socially constructed woman.
 We just need to remember the dialogue between Polly and Digory, there was a strong image and prejudice on women’s attitudes.

 Even more, it is Polly who remarks in the dialogue from The Last Battle, that Susan did not grow up but “to race on to the silliest time of one’s life”, that is teenager’s years, but hadn’t society in those times believed that women were supposed to be pretty and young forever?
-Polly in fact suggests that the problem is not growing up, so it seems to me that Susan’s problem has nothing to do with faith or sex, but rather, following the plastic and make believe ideas society have built on women: the one that has to be pretty, have a full day social life to exhibit herself, that golden age of women that media, especially publicity had expanded in everyone’s head.
+Polly in fact suggests that the problem is not growing up, so it seems to me that Susan’s problem has nothing to do with faith or sex, but rather, following the plastic and make-believe ideas society have built on women: the one that has to be pretty, have a full day social life to exhibit herself, that golden age of women that media, especially publicity had expanded in everyone’s head.
 Pop art cannot be ignored, nor the ideal woman presented in those images, which was the role model every single girl was supposed to follow.
 Which, of course, was moulded on a fake image of happiness.

 Now, about growing up and denying her childhood, Susan also seems to follow the socially accepted image of women.
 Children are savage, while a woman was supposed to be not involved in children’s games directly.
 We cannot forget how women were denied to bring up their own children because they had to be there only for their husbands’ needs.
-What is more, they could not be running around, laugh so much, joke, no. They had to be beautiful and passive objects to look at.
+What is more, they could not be running around, laughing so much, joking, no. They had to be beautiful and passive objects to look at.

 So far we have reviewed three iconical moments regarding gender in The Chronicles of Narnia.
 Despite C.S.
 Lewis might be playing with fire with the dialogues and the words he uses, they can have positive interpretations, that might not necessarily match his own ideas.
-We will ever know exactly what was his original intention, but that is something great about literature, it has a context we cannot ignore, but also its meaning changes with time.
+We will never know exactly what was his original intention, but that is something great about literature, it has a context we cannot ignore, but also its meaning changes with time.
 I am sure many readers will continue enjoying The Chronicles of Narnia as much as when they came out for the first time.
 And, now that Netflix bought the rights, it will certainly become popular again.
 I will continue enjoying the books as when I read them for the first time.
 So, I wish you a happy Narnia day!